Head into the flu season with these 6 tips

 People refuse vaccination because they believe it is ineffective, unnecessary, dangerous, toxic, unnatural, subversive, and who knows what else.
 I don’t think I or anyone else are going to change their minds.

-If you don’t want a “flu shot”, just say no. Your doctor may ask your reason, and want to discuss any inaccurate information you may have heard.
-Please listen.
+If you don’t want a “flu shot”, discuss it with your doctor before saying no. Your doctor can explain any concerning information you have heard and offer reassurance Please listen.

 4. Stay away from others if you are sick.